Home

 We cannot multiply A and B because there are 3 elements in the row to be multiplied with 2 elements in the column

-This means that we can only multiply two matrices if the number of elements in the row of the first matrix is equal to the number of elements in the column of the second matrix.
+This means that we can only multiply two matrices if the number of columns in the first matrix is equal to the number of rows in the second matrix.

 An easy method to determine whether two matrices can be multiplied together would be to check the order of the matrices.